What Is a Debt Management Plan?

 If a DMP isn’t right for you, you can also consider the following financial strategies to tackle your debt.

-- Repayment strategies: Instead of going to a credit counselor, you can use aggressive plans on your own to cut down on debt.
+Repayment strategies: Instead of going to a credit counselor, you can use an aggressive approach on your own to cut down on debt.
 Here are two tactics:

 - The debt avalanche method instructs consumers to pay off their debt starting with the account with the highest interest rate.
 This can save you money on interest.

-- The debt snowball method focuses on paying down your smallest balances first, though it can cost you more in interest.
+- The debt snowball method focuses on paying down your smallest balances first.
+This method gives you quick wins, which may be more motivational, but it can cost you more in interest than the avalanche method.

 - Debt consolidation: Debating credit counseling versus debt consolidation?
-A debt consolidation loan is the combination of all your debt into a new, single personal loan.
-This option is helpful if you can secure a reduced interest rate than you’re currently paying.
+A debt consolidation loan combines all your debt into a new, single personal loan.
+This option is helpful if you can secure a lower annual percentage rate (APR) than you’re currently paying.

 - Debt settlement: Instead of using a credit counselor to negotiate your debt, you can use a debt settlement company to do so.
-However, these companies can come with large fees and could even end up costing you more in the end.
+However, these companies can come with hefty fees and often ask you to use strategies that hurt your credit history.
+It could even end up costing you more in the end.
 Keep in mind, you can negotiate with your creditors yourself, for free.

 - Bankruptcy: In some cases, it may be best to wipe the slate clean.
-Bankruptcy allows consumers to discharge their debt through the legal system, though it’s not without its drawbacks.
-It may not only cost you in legal fees, but it may be difficult to qualify for new credit.
+Bankruptcy allows consumers to discharge their debt through the legal system, though it can have real drawbacks.
+It will cost you in court and legal fees, and it will leave a severe mark on your credit report.

 Frequently asked questions

 One concern some consumers have is how credit counseling affects your credit score.
-A DMP won’t directly go onto your credit report, but it can have a positive impact on your credit score as long as you make on-time payments and continue to lower the amount of debt you have.
+A DMP won’t directly go onto your credit report, but the initial reduction in your available credit may result in a negative impact on your credit score.
+Over time, a DMP may be positive for your credit score as long as you make on-time payments and continue to lower the amount of debt you have.

 One of the downsides of a DMP is that you may have to close any credit cards listed on your plan while you’re enrolled.
-So, if you find yourself backed into a financial corner, you won’t be able to use your credit cards.
-If this is a concern, instead consider strategies to pay off credit card debt.
+So if you find yourself backed into a financial corner, you won’t be able to use your credit cards.
+If this is a concern, consider these other strategies to pay off credit card debt.